-Report any concerns with the software vendor to the HMIS .
+Report any concerns with the software vendor to the HMIS Advisory Committee.

-Inform CoCs and gencies how each software release will change or impact current workflow and operations.
+Inform CoCs and Partner Agencies how each software release will change or impact current workflow and operations.

 Protect confidential data in compliance with federal HMIS Standards, local privacy policies, and other applicable law, and abide by any restrictions clients have placed on their own data.

-n accordance with and by all HUD regulations and policies
+Operate in accordance with and by all HUD regulations and policies

-Inform HMIS sers of any
+Inform HMIS users of any known HMIS system issues or delays and, when appropriate, provide training and guidance for users to prevent or avoid ongoing problems

 III.
 Administer HMIS users, including: